 Look into funding options early and be proactive in your research and planning.
 We have listed the following valuable resources to get you started:

-The McGill International Experience Awards is an initiative that encompasses several awards, including the Schull Yang International Experience Awards, funded by the founders of the MIEA, and additional awards supported by endowed funds received from other donors and matched by the MIEA initiative.
-The Schull Yang International Experience Award, supported by Joseph Schull (BA ‘82, MA ’85) and Anna Yang (BCL , LLB ’88) helps students gain first hand international experience related to their fields of study.
-Administered through the Dean’s Office in conjunction with the Faculty of Arts Internship Office, this award is meant to provide partial funding to assist students with travel and other expenses related to their Independent Study Away.
-Complete the Schull Yang Application to apply.
+The Schull Yang International Experience Award, supported by Joseph Schull (BA ‘82, MA ’85) and Anna Yang (BCL, LLB ’88), helps undergraduate and graduate students gain first hand international experience related to their fields of study.
+The award is meant to provide full or partial funding to assist students with tuition, travel, and other expenses related to their international experience.
+The Schull Yang International Experience Award is part of the McGill International Experience Awards.
+To apply, complete the Schull_Yang_Application

 The Li Ka Shing Liberal Arts Exchange Initiative and the Li Ka Shing Intensive Chinese-Language Study Program are partnerships with Shantou University in China.